Particular/Compatibility.NServiceBus.Transport.SqlServer/README.md

 ### Version permutation generator

-The versions are extracted from MyGet for a configured version range for a specific package where the range is expressed as a NuGet version range expression.
+The versions are extracted from Feedz.io for a configured version range for a specific package where the range is expressed as a NuGet version range expression.

     [TestCaseSourcePackageSupportedVersions("NServiceBus.SqlServer", "[5,)")]